 Requesting a What-If Degree Audit

-- Select Degree Audit – What If from the drop down menu under other academics....
+- Select Degree Audit – What If from the left menu options under the Academic Progress tile.

 - Click Create New Report.